UoM-RAICo1/raico-docs/source/index.rst

 .. _the University of Manchester: https://www.manchester.ac.uk/

-Welcome to the RAICo1 user documentation
+Welcome to the RAICo1 User Documentation
 =============================================

 .. _about: